amamina/Variant-Interpretation-Algorithms/Evaluation_of_tools/PolyPhen-2/README.md

 2. Change in the hydrophobic propensity
 3. Crystallographic B-factor reflecting conformational mobility of the wild type amino acid residue.

-Classification method is based on supervised machine learning Naïve Bayes, coupled with entropy discretization (Fayyad & Irani, 1993).
+Classification method is based on supervised machine learning Naïve Bayes, coupled with entropy discretization.
 This classifier has several advantages, as it is simple and does not require complex hyperparameters.
 It relies only on factored probabilities and smoothening, which is performed using Laplace estimator to predict the likelihood of mutation being damaging.
 It efficiently handles complex, mixed data types (both discrete and continuous features) and scattered missing values.
-A mutation is classified as “probably damaging” if its probabilistic score exceeds 0.85, and “possibly damaging” if score is above 0.15, and benign for lower scores (Adzhubei et al., 2010).
+A mutation is classified as “probably damaging” if its probabilistic score exceeds 0.85, and “possibly damaging” if score is above 0.15, and benign for lower scores.

 References:

+Ramensky, V. (2002).
+Human non-synonymous SNPs: server and survey.
+Nucleic Acids Research, 30(17), 3894–3900. https://doi.org/10.1093/nar/gkf493

+Adzhubei, I., Jordan, D. M., & Sunyaev, S. R. (2013).
+Predicting functional effect of human missense mutations using PolyPhen‐2.
+Current Protocols in Human Genetics, 76(1), Unit7.20. https://doi.org/10.1002/0471142905.hg0720s76

+Sunyaev, S. R., Eisenhaber, F., Rodchenkov, I. V., Eisenhaber, B., Tumanyan, V. G., & Kuznetsov, E. N. (1999).
+PSIC: profile extraction from sequence alignments with position-specific counts of independent observations.
+Protein Engineering Design and Selection, 12(5), 387–394. https://doi.org/10.1093/protein/12.5.387